watertap-org/watertap/docs/how_to_guides/how_to_scale_chemical_reactions.rst

                 inherent_equilibrium_constraint[i[1]], 0.1)

-What this code segment is doing is to first assign an **eps** value for the **log_power_law_equil** function.
+What this code segment is doing is to first assign an **eps** "smoothing" value for the **log_power_law_equil** function.
+While this value is not directly impactful to scaling, it is necessary to provide a reasonable estimate for the smoothing parameter, since a poor value will negatively impact convergence.
 The default value is generally insufficient, so we change that value to always be at least 4 orders of magnitude less than the **k_eq** value calculated for each reaction.

 Next, we create scaling factors for the **inherent_reaction_extent** variable based on the inverse of that calculated **k_eq** value.